Sleep is as important as

 Some problems with sleep

 are relatively mild or are temporary.
-Doctors Thornton and Baker estimate
+Dr. Baker estimates

 that in the Orlando and Central Florida area, these mild sleep problems